nextgis/docs_ngweb/source/layers.rst

 * add a new key-value pair
 * change a current key-value pair
 * delete a key-value pair

+A lookup table can be exported to a CSV file.

 You can also connect a lookup table to a field of a vector layer.
 This way while editing the layer you can choose attribute values from the list.
 To add a lookup table to the layer, open the Edit dialog for the layer and go to the Attributes tab.
 In the row of the attribute click on the downward arrow in the Lookup table column to select the table.